clockwork-xyz/docs/developers/guides/you-first-automation-hello-clockwork.md

-## ⏳ Automating Our Instruction With Clockwork
+## 2. Automating our program with Clockwork

 > 🗺 Big Picture Reminder
 >